HTG Molecular Diagnostics, Inc. (NASDAQ:HTGM) Projected to Grow by 525% Or More

 HTG Molecular Diagnostics, Inc. (HTGM) estimates and forecasts

 Statistics highlight that HTG Molecular Diagnostics, Inc. is scoring comparatively lower than the scores of other players of the relevant industry.
-The company added +4.34% of value to its shares in past 6 months, showing an annual growth rate of -37.25% while that of industry is 5.3.
+The company lessened -2.86% of value to its shares in past 6 months, showing an annual growth rate of -37.25% while that of industry is 5.9.
 Apart from that, the company came raising its revenue forecast for fiscal year 2020.
 The company is estimating its revenue growth to increase by 46.7% in the current quarter and calculating -600% decline in the next quarter.
 This year revenue growth is estimated to drop -48.3% from the last financial year’s standing.

 4 industry analysts have given their estimates about the company’s current quarter revenue by setting an average figure of $2.23 Million for the same.
 And 4 analysts are in estimates of company making revenue of $3.52 Million in the next quarter that will end in December 01, 2020.
 Company posted $5.41 Million and $4.8 Million of sales in current and next quarters respectively a year earlier.
 Analysts are expecting this quarter sales to drop by -58.7% while estimating it to be -26.7% for the next quarter.